v2rockets/Loyal-Elephie/README.md

 Warning: This project was originally designed for **Linux**.
 Compatibility with Windows or macOS has not been fully tested.
 You are welcome to report any issues, but they may not be resolved immediately.

+### Recent Plans
+* refractor a little bit about the retrieval part
+* make bm25 support multiple languages
+* support multiple users for a single single server

 ## Screenshots
 *Meta-Llama-3-70B-Instruct.Q4_K_S.gguf is used when capturing the below screenshots*